ngraveio/Research/papers/nbcr-2023-003-sign.md

 ```

 The public key field is only required when the corresponding `sign-request` contains an array of derivation paths and/or addresses.
 It serves to indicate which account (from the provided array) was selected by the signer for this signature.

+[View the sign-request protocol graph](../images/sign-request.pdf) for a visual overview of `sign-request` and its associated standards.

 ---